 Herniated Disc, Sciatica, and Pain

 Disc herniation is the most common cause of sciatica.
-Put simply, sciatica is pain that originates in your low back and travels down your leg.
+Sciatica is pain that originates in your lower back and travels down your leg.
 However, not all herniations cause pain in your back or down your leg.
 Many people older than 30 have a disc herniation on MRI but never experience pain.
 I am one of them.
 You might be too.

 One study showed that 30% of people in their 30’s and 60% of people in their 60’s have a disc injury but experience no pain.
-There are many factors that determine whether or not a person will experience pain.
+Many factors determine whether or not a person will experience pain.
 Possible contributors include the location of the herniation, the person’s physical health, and psychological factors.

 Download our free report to learn more about pain here.